Substantive Change Drive-in Workshop

 - to learn best practices for writing prospectuses and notifications.

 The intended audience is liaisons, academic affairs staff members, provosts, faculty members, or others with substantive change responsibilities.

-The one-day workshop begins at 9:00 a.m. and ends no later than 3:00 p.m.; one-on-one consultations will be available until 4:00 p.m.
-Lunch is provided.
-There is no registration fee.
+The one-day workshop begins at 9:00 a.m. and ends at 2:00 p.m.; one-on-one consultations will be available until 3:00 p.m.
+Lunch is provided and there is no registration fee.
 Attendance is limited to two (2) people per institution.

-Registration is required and space is limited.
-Click the link below to register online:
+Registration is required.
+Click a link below to register online:

 Registration is not complete until confirmed by email from SACSCOC.
 Registrations are accepted on a first-come, first-served basis; space is limited to 50 attendees.
 Registration will close no later than one week prior to the workshop.
-Additional information such as suggested hotels and a map will be emailed after registration is confirmed.
+Hotel suggestions, a campus map, and other information will be emailed after registration is confirmed.
 Registration is limited to two (2) attendees per institution.

 Questions?
 Contact Ida Young at email@example.com.

-Spring 2016 workshops are planned; dates and locations will be posted here when known.
+Fall 2016 workshops are planned; dates and locations will be posted here when settled.